YuqiWu04/CP3407_GroupProject/README.md

 * Option-2 (tested ok): Edit and commit it directly on github.
 Then any local repo copies will need to be "updated"

 #Project overview & goal
-## Journey Manager
+## Internet fundamental learning guide
-This is a journey managing app which allows user to manage their trips.
-In our base prototype, user can record and manage their budget and summarize their booking details.
-Moreover, we provide an AI funciton which provides an extra option for users to generates travel plans for themselves.
+This is a learning guidance app which help students quickly understand the concepts of internet fundamentals by some hands-on activities and provide guidance.

 ## How to submit [You may delete this before submitting]